MateoSkyline/MateoSkyline/README.md

 ### Hi there, I'm Mateusz 👋

 #### I work as a programmer.
-In my job, I usually use various programming languages, like Angular & NodeJS for one of my biggest commercial projects, Django or Python.
-In my own private projects, at the moment, my first choose is Django.

-🔭 I’m currently working on Stock Market Crawler - small .NET6 service executing jobs to collect stocks data from various pages (for example information about dividends).
-**MY goal** of this project is to create an useful tool to obtain stocks data to local database and then somehow use it :)
+In my job, I use mostly Microsoft programming stack (C#, sometimes unfortunately VB) + Angular.
+Privately I'm also a big fan of Python (for webdev especially Django!)

+🔭 I’m currently working on some small Angular applications utilizing primeNg (like todo apps, some weather sht etc) **MY goal** of this is to sharpen my Angular skills

-🌟 One of my best projects so far is Project Coconut - real-time, multiplayer, browser game in which your goal is to make as much money, as you can. **PASSIVELY** :) Trading stocks, real estates, commodities etc. etc. <br/>
+🌟 One of my best private projects so far is Project Coconut - real-time, multiplayer, browser game in which your goal is to make as much money, as you can. **PASSIVELY** :) Trading stocks, real estates, commodities etc. etc. <br/>
-**MY goal** in this project is to make as realistic stocks exchange model as possible.
+**MY goal** in this project was to make as realistic stocks exchange model as possible.
 And to educate Poles more about finances and economy :)

 📫 How to reach me: